 Q. I have a question.
 Jeremiah 17:9 says the heart is deceitful above all things, and desperately wicked:who can know it?
 In Acts 8:37 Philip said “If thou belivest with all thine heart, thou mayest (be baptized).
 And he (the eunuch) answered and said, I believe that Jesus Christ is the Son of God.”
 These two passages almost seem to be contradicting each other.
 How can we believe with all our heart if our heart is incurably deceitful?

-Jesus called this the greatest commandment (Matt.
+Jesus called this the greatest commandment and added “with all your mind” (Matt.
 22:36-38).
-Like all God’s commandments it’s impossible to obey completely as long as we have a sin nature, but when we’re perfected we’ll become able to obey.
+Like all of God’s commandments this one is impossible to obey completely as long as we have a sin nature, but after God has perfected us we’ll become able to fully obey them all.

 He can do this because all the sins of our life were forgiven at the cross (Colossians 2:13-14).
-To God it’s as if we never sinned at all, and He accepts our flawed ability as being pure in motive.
+To Him it’s as if we’ve never sinned at all, but are now as righteous as He is (2 Cor.
+5:21).

 Because of our faith in what Jesus accomplished for us, God accepts our flawed ability as being pure in motive (Romans 3:21-24).
 And with Him it’s always the purity of our motive that matters.